keeperofthenecklace/movieDB/README.md

 Simple statistical analysis on numeric data.
-The corresponding computation is performed on both numeric and non-mumeric vectors within the collected data.
+The corresponding computation is performed on both numeric and string vectors within the collected data.

 ## Installation